 The team at Above and Beyond Home Health Care is familiar with grief, palliative care, and end-of-life situations.
-We’ve worked with clients at every part of the healing process, and also worked with their families, since in some situations, everyone moves through the process at different speeds.
-Perhaps a client has reached a point where they’re open and accepting of whatever is happening with their life, including the possibility of death, while the people around them still are still trying to cope.
+We’ve worked with patients at every part of the healing process, and also worked with their families, since in some situations, everyone moves through the process at different speeds.
+Perhaps a patient has reached a point where they’re open and accepting of whatever is happening with their life, including the possibility of death, while the people around them still are still trying to cope.

-We’ve also worked with clients and families right after they have entered palliative care.
+We’ve also worked with patients and families right after they have entered palliative care.
 It’s certainly easy enough for some to start the process in the denial stage when you’re not quite sure what’s happening to you or even don’t believe it’s really happening.

 This stage can often be an opportunity to learn a good deal about what palliative care is or isn’t.
 This type of care is an approach to medicine where the patient’s wants and needs are focused on to a larger degree, rather than throwing all sorts of medications, surgeries or hospitalizations at them to try to solve the problem.
-Instead, a client receiving palliative care may be sent home and given the opportunity to stay in their own bed in their own house.
+Instead, a patient receiving palliative care may be sent home and given the opportunity to stay in their own bed in their own house.
 They may still receive medication, but sometimes it’s more designed to relieve pain and still allow them to be alert and spend meaningful time with their families.

 Palliative care isn’t automatically a death sentence for everyone, although not everyone knows that hospice care is actually considered a form of palliative care (it has a similar philosophy of allowing someone to spend their final days at home with loved ones nearby, rather than a sterile, noisy hospital.)

-The grief stages, from denial to acceptance, may appear in clients, especially those who may have terminal health conditions.
+The grief stages, from denial to acceptance, may appear in patients, especially those who may have terminal health conditions.
 But it’s likely that people receiving palliative care may experience other positive and negative feelings as well.

 - Health conditions are always an unknown, especially when “the odds” of survival/recovery for different treatments are mixed.
 Cancer patients, for instance, may feel some relief after undergoing chemo or radiation but may still wonder if it will return.